 Nina Frieß studied political science and Slavonic studies in Heidelberg, St. Petersburg and Potsdam.
-Since October 2016, she has been a researcher at ZOiS.
-From 2009 to 2016 she was a research fellow at the Department of Eastern Slavic Literatures and Cultures at the University of Potsdam.
-In 2015 she completed her doctorate on the contemporary memory of Stalinist repressions.
-Her dissertation was awarded the Klaus Mehnert-Prize of the German Association for East European Studies e.V.
-(DGO).
-In 2017, she completed her Master's degree in Science Marketing at Technische Universität Berlin.
-She is a co-founder of the project ‘Russophone Voices’, that explores current trends in global Russophone literatures and brings together authors, researchers, and readers.
+She has been a researcher at ZOiS since October 2016.
+From 2009 to 2016, she was a research fellow at the Department of Eastern Slavic Literatures and Cultures at the University of Potsdam.
+In 2015, she completed her doctorate on the contemporary memory of Stalinist repressions.
+Her dissertation was awarded the Klaus Mehnert Prize of the German Association for East European Studies (DGO).
+In 2017, she completed her MSc in Science Marketing at Technische Universität Berlin.
+She is a co-founder of the project ‘Russophone Voices’, which explores current trends in global Russophone literatures and brings together authors, researchers and readers.

 - Russophone literatures